johngallagher/jar-jar-gone/source/2016-04-09-what-is-request-response.html.md

 They're sometimes called HTTP requests or responses.

 HTTP is the base layer that everything else works on top of.
-[Read more about HTTP](/what-is-http)

 ## What's in a request?